paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 ##5.3 Verification Requirements
-- Phone (cell SMS or voice) verification must not be via soft phones such as Google Voice or Skype.
+- Enrollment codes sent to a mobile phone (cell SMS or voice) verification must not be via soft phones such as Google Voice or Skype.
 - Shared devices?
 Is this solved by in-records check?
 - KBA allowed if temporal **and** spacial
-- Prove control over email, however email MUST be protected at the same AAL as the IAL.
-For example, if proofing is done according to IAL 2, the email must be protected with an authenticator at AAL2.
-KYC banks get a pass.
-- Only allow credit records at higher IAL for 1 of the presented identity evidence materials.

 - Trusted referee (canadian language), vouchee (already proofed-kind of happens in places like HSIN) or notary

 - Capture biometric at IAL3